HedvigInsurance/web-onboarding/README.md

 ## Text keys

-Text keys live in [Lokalise](https://lokalise.com/) and exported from there with the script `yarn download-translations`.
+Text keys live in [Lokalise](https://lokalise.com/) and are exported from there with the script `yarn download-translations`.

 This is the process for updating/adding text keys: